evanx/rquery/README.md

 The demo has no authentication but choose a "keyspace" e.g. your username.

-Note that keys are expired in 2 minutes.
+Note that keys are expired after an idle duration 3 minutes.

 #### curl